This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-877-774-8592.

 Please note: You can start using your benefits on your effective date, even if your ID card has not yet arrived in the mail.
 If something is wrong with your ID card, please let us know.
 If you have a problem with or need to order a new ID card, call Blue Medicare Supplement Insurance Customer Service at 1-800-654-9390.
 We’re open from 7:00 a.m. – 7:00 p.m., CT, Monday through Friday.

-We offer three ways to pay your premium.
+We offer four ways to pay your premium.
 Depending on which method you choose, you may or may not receive a printed bill.

 You can change your billing option at any time.
 Call Blue Medicare Supplement Insurance Customer Service at 1-800-654-9390.
 We are open 7:00 a.m. – 7:00 p.m., CT, Monday through Friday.